PrestonRivera/GatorCLI/README.md

 I had a problem with keeping up with my favorite dev blogs.
 Having to switch between multiple browser tabs and manage notifications from different blog subscriptions was eating up 20-30 minutes of my day.

-As a developer who practically lives in the terminal GatorCLI brings all my favorite blogs to me.
+As a developer who practically lives in the terminal, GatorCLI brings all my favorite blogs to me.
 I'm able to quickly check blogs while coding without context-switching.
 I made it multi-user capable for people who work on a shared development server.
 A whole development team can use it independently with their own feed configurations.